Phantom Power 101: Understanding 48V Powered Audio Accessories

 The Electrical Connection

 Electrically on the sending side, phantom power is usually delivered by two 6.81kΩ resistors, each connected to one leg of the balanced audio line (pin 2 and pin 3 on the XLR connector) and the other ends to a low noise, stable +48V power source.
-This forms a resistive network that supplies current evenly into down the two signal lines.
+This forms a resistive network that supplies current evenly down into the two signal lines.

 On the receiving (but really the audio source!) end, usually a microphone, the phantom current is used to power the internal preamplifier circuit.
 The DC power is picked off by the microphones internal power management circuitry, with power consumption set such that enough current is taken to run the preamplifier, but not too much current is used, which would limit the differential audio output swing.